ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/Pednekar_Titrator_Protocol.md

 7. <a name="SAMPLE_Titration"></a> **SAMPLE_Titration**

     1. Repeat step **[5]**.
 However, in step **[5.4]**, replace to [the sample name given on the sample bottle].
+    2. Do a Junk 2 after DI apart from the other samples.

 8. <a name="Measure_Salinity"></a> **Measure_Salinity**